MarellaDharanesh/QRdecomposition/README.md

 ```
 '''
 Program to QR decomposition using the Gram-Schmidt method
-Developed by: Naveen M
+Developed by: Marella Dharanesh
-RegisterNumber: 22000748
+RegisterNumber: 22000785
 '''
 import numpy as np
 def QR_Decomposition(A):